Bard-CMSC201-Sp26/lab-8-decoding-messages-arlo-sh/README.md

       -  d = 1010
       -  r = 110
       -  ! = 100
-      -  '*' indicates node has children
+      -  '*' indicates node has exactly 2
   -  Create a main method
   -  Use Scanner or StdIn to read code